Sunday, December 20, 2020

 Nobody fell off!

-At the time, I thought this was the beginning of an annual tradition, but it kind of ran out of gas that very night.
+At the time, I thought we were starting an annual tradition, but it lost steam after that very night.

 4th of July on the roof.